The History of Everyday ObjectsThe History of Everyday Objects

 Image by StockSnap from Pixabay

-Toothbrushes are important for oral health and can be bought just about anywhere these days.
+Toothbrushes are important for oral health and can be bought anywhere these days.
 But it wasn’t always that way, and they didn’t always look the same.

 For thousands of years, people from all over the world have been cleaning their teeth.
 The first known are the ancient Egyptians, around 5,000 BC, who are believed to have rubbed their choppers with powders made of eggshells and ox hooves.